johschmitz/blender-driving-scenario-creator/README.md

 This Blender add-on lets you create OpenDRIVE/OpenSCENARIO based scenarios for testing of assistant and autonomous driving functions.

+## How to install

+Let us assume that Blender has been downloaded and installed to

+    /opt/blender/

+Then we first need to install the scenariogeneration library into the Blender Python environment since the add-on uses the library as a backend to write OpenDRIVE and OpenSCENARIO files.

+    cd /opt/blender/2.93/python/bin

+if pip is not there already then run

+    sudo ./python3.9 -m ensurepip

+Now install the lib

+    sudo ./pip3 install scenariogeneration

+For the esmini export functionality we also need to install [OpenSceneGraph](http://www.openscenegraph.org/) to have the `osgconv` tool available.
+This is necessary because Blender is unable to directly export to the .osgb scenegraph format, while esmini can only process this particular format.
+On a Debian/Ubuntu/Mint system this can be achieved with

+    sudo apt install openscenegraph

+If you manually install OpenSceneGraph make sure that `osgconv` can be found through your `PATH` environment variable, otherwise the export for esmini will fail.

+Finally download the driving scenario generator release .zip archive.
+Open Blender and go to Edit -> Preferences -> Add-ons.
+Click "Install...".
+Select the .zip archive and confirm.

+## How to use

+When you are in the Blender "Layout" workspace press <kbd>N</kbd> or click the little arrow next to the navigation gizmo to toggle the sidebar.
+Click
+<kbd>Driving Scenario Creator</kbd> in the sidebar.
+From here you can create
+roads and vehicles using the mouse by clicking the buttons in the "Driving Scenario Creator" menu.
+Add additional Blender objects as desired.
+Then export everything together by clicking <kbd>Export driving scenario</kbd>.
+Choose a **directory** for the export and confirm.

+## How to run exported scenarios

+First install [esmini](ttps://github.com/esmini/esmini/releases).
+Preferably to `/opt/esmini` and then put `/opt/esmini/bin` it in your `PATH` environment variable with an `export PATH=$PATH:/opt/esmini/bin` at the end of the `~/.bashrc`.

+With esmini available the exported scenario can be run with

+    cd <export_directory>
+    esmini --osc xosc/export0.xosc --window 50 50 800 400

 ## License

 The source code of this tool is distributed under the GPL version 3.0 license as